 The mean age of diagnosis was 32 years in males and 36 years in females.

 Usually, the first and only sign of alopecia areata is the sudden loss of hair.
 This hair loss normally occurs on the scalp as a round or oval bald patch.
+Generally, hair falls out in small round patches.
 The patches can continue to grow and form one large patch.

 Although the scalp is most common, it can also occur with other body hair and in other patterns: